 Some of my best memories were with Barry and Ethel, doing arts and crafts, making posters and playing in the yard.

-Thanks for listening and there you have it – my host family in east Africa.
-I hope I’ve given you some insight into how incredible an experience it can be and I will be forever grateful to the Chandas.
+Thanks for listening and there you have it – my host family in Zambia.
+I will be forever grateful to the Chandas.

 I hope you get to enjoy your host family on your volunteer trip abroad too.